 The size of the U-SIG for EHT MU PPDU and EHT TB PPDU is two symbols.
 For forward compatibility,

-EHT Release 1 defines an ER preamble while not defining an ER PPDU.
-This enables an EHT Release 1
+EHT defines an ER preamble while not defining an ER PPDU.
+An EHT

-STA to decode and interpret the version independent content in the U-SIG of an ER PPDU that may be
+STA with dot11EHTBaseLineFeaturesImplementedOnly equal to true shall be able to decode and interpret the version independent content in the U-SIG of an ER preamble that may be

-introduced in future releases or amendments.
+introduced in IEEE 802.11 PHY clauses that are defined for 2.4, 5 and 6 GHz spectrum from clause 36 onwards.
+Regardless of the value of the PHY Version Identifier in U-SIG, an EHT

+STA with dot11EHTBaseLineFeaturesImplementedOnly equal to true shall defer for the duration of the PPDU as defined in 36.3.21 (EHT receive procedure), report the information from the version independent fields within the RXVECTOR, and terminate the reception of the PPDU.
 The size of U-SIG for an ER preamble is four symbols.

 CID 1357, 1358, 1367